-This part is to be read in conjunction with State Environmental Planning Policy (Vegetation) 2017 which outlines additional provisions relating to the protection and preservation of trees and vegetation.
+This part has been developed in accordance with State Environmental Planning Policy (Vegetation in Non-Rural Areas) 2017 (Vegetation SEPP) which outlines additional provisions relating to the protection and preservation of trees and vegetation.
+The terms 'vegetation' and 'clear' have specific meanings under the Vegetation SEPP.
+This Part adopts the definitions as outlined in the Vegetation SEPP.